lumeland/lume.land/docs/overview/why-static-sites.md

 ### No vendor lock-in

-Many site generators have a similar way of working: you store your content in a format like markdown and they convert the content into web pages.
+Most static site generators have a similar flow: you store your content in a format like markdown and they convert the content into web pages.
 This makes it easy to switch from a static site generator to another.